retokens/Grants-Program/rfps/know-your-real-estate-asset.md

-Making false claims and/or submitting falsified or misleading documentation about a digital security and not being able to repudiate the act should be a powerful disincentive to bad actors hoping to commit fraud.
+Making false claims and/or submitting falsified or misleading documentation about a digital security and not being able to repudiate the act should be a powerful deterrent to bad actors hoping to commit fraud.

+***Folder Structures and Templates***
+Including Folder Structures in the PCP could improve Asset documentation organization as compared to the flat structure in place today.

+For example, a **Due Diligence** folder would allow issuers to put documentation into a single location and give potential investors a single location to look for due diligence information.

+Folder templates **per Asset Type** could be defined and applied during Asset initialization, giving issuers and potential investors visual triggers to what should be included and where to find it.

 * **Total Estimated Duration:** TBD
 * **Full-time equivalent (FTE):**  TBD